Don’t have a website? There are 11 reasons why your small business needs one now.

 8. Appearing in Google results

 Google is your friend and to be on Google you need a website.
 Most people including yourself will Google anything and everything especially when you’re looking for something.
 If a potential customer or client of yours is looking for your product and don’t find it online, there is a good chance they won’t find their way to you.
 Google SEO is extremely important and it starts with having a good website.

 9. Portfolio & proof of abilities

-For many service based businesses, a portfolio is extremely vital to showing prospective clients your existing work and ultimately your abilities.
+For many service-based businesses, a portfolio is extremely vital to showing prospective clients your existing work and ultimately your abilities.
 When you give your business card, they can refer to your website to view your previous work history.
 Without it, they will never know how good your work is and has been.

-10. Resource center for clients
+10. Resource centre for clients

-Having a resource center is great for businesses with many clients or customers who need answers to frequently asked questions.
+Having a resource centre is great for businesses with many clients or customers who need answers to frequently asked questions.
 Having that page could reduce staffing costs or allow your staff to focus on acquiring more business rather than spend every minute answering the same question over a million times.

 11. Newsletter leads